jbelelieu/koa_typescript_boilerplate/README.md

 # Koa/TypeScript Boilerplate Web API

-Boilerplate code for a Koa Web API with TypeScript, Jest, TSLint, and Dotenv.
+Boilerplate code with Docker support for a Koa Web API with TypeScript, Jest, TSLint, and Dotenv.

 ### Local .env